4 Ways to Display Your ID Card

 • Retractable design: Keep credentials out of the way; allows for ease of use when you need to scan.

-• Customizable: Imprint area on badge reel can be customized with high end graphics, such as logos or slogans.
+• Customizable: Imprint area on the badge reel can be customized with high-end graphics, such as logos or slogans.

-• Placement can be tailored to individual: A badge reel can be placed in numerous places, such as your belt, shirt pocket, jacket or purse.
+• Placement can be tailored to the individual: A badge reel can be placed in numerous places, such as your belt, shirt pocket, jacket, or purse.

 Cons: If you are active in your job, a badge reel may get tangled or caught on items.